The Student Conflict Resolution Center is available to assist you in resolving campus-based problems or concerns.

 Are you really confidential?

-While we are a university department, we have a Charter with the university that allows us to remain free from university interference when working to resolve your concern.
-Our Ombuds work impartially, neither representing your interests nor the university's; our interest is in helping the people involved find a resolution in a fair manner.
+While we are a University department, we have a Charter with the university that allows us to remain free from University interference when working to resolve your concern.
+Our Ombuds work impartially, neither representing your interests nor the University's; our interest is in helping the people involved find a resolution in a fair manner.